 This is a non-standard course in Economics.
 Here is how we will organize the reading group.
 I will provide an overview of the subject and background lectures in the first two class meetings.
 For each session in the rest of the term, I will prepare a short primer on the topic we discuss that week.
 One or two students will give a 45 minute presentation of the paper chosen from the reading list.
-All other students coming to the meeting are expected to have read their paper.
-I enforce this by randomly selecting one or two students to give a 5 minute talk of their paper without slides [30% of grade].
+All other students coming to the meeting are expected to have read the paper and activitely contribute to paper discussion [30% of grade].
 Starting from the mid-term, each student will pitch 1-2 ideas to the class for feedback [30% of grade].
 Students will then submit a final project proposal at the end of the term, which ideally build on the those ideas.